chronology 1915 to 1939

 An attempt is made to blow up Irwin’s train near Delhi; he escapes.

-Lahore Session & Purna Swaraj: Under Jawaharlal Nehru, the INC declares Complete Independence as its goal and resolves to start Civil Disobedience.
+Lahore Session & Purna Swaraj resolution: Under Jawaharlal Nehru, the INC declares Complete Independence as its goal and resolves to start Civil Disobedience.

 1930: Civil Disobedience